 PM: No bias in food shutdown

-THE Prime Minister said no specific type of food had been targeted in recent prohibitions on the vending of food, as the public debate raged as to why established fast-food chains were selling takeaways, but doubles vendors had been shut down.
+THE Prime Minister said no specific type of food had been targeted in new prohibitions on the vending of food, as public debate raged as to why established fast-food chains were selling takeaways, but doubles vendors had been shut down.

 At a briefing on Monday at the Diplomatic Centre, St Ann’s, Dr Rowley gave an update on the national lockdown against the covid19 pandemic.